FERPA - Student Rights

 All student educational records are maintained according to the Family Educational Rights and Privacy Act of 1974 (FERPA) concerning the information, which becomes part of the student's permanent record, and governing the conditions of its disclosure.
 Students have the right to see their records and to request an amendment to those records.

-Only directory information can be released without the student's authorization.
+Only directory information may be released without the student's authorization.
 A student must sign a release in order to have any other information disclosed or to withhold all information.
 Education information may be released to other institutions that have requested the records and in which the student seeks or intends to enroll.
 Information may be released to a third party without student's consent if an emergency situation exists or if information is requested officially by means of a subpoena, court order or legal report.
 Additionally, Congress requires student information to be released to military recruiters if officially requested.

 Directory information may include the following: